loveencounterflow/intercourse/README.md

 * A directive consists of a type annotation (that can be freely chosen), a name (that may not contain whitespace or round brackets), an optional signature, and a source text (the 'hunk').

+* IC puts no limit on the definition type and does not do anything with it except store it in the returned description.
+It's up to InterCourse consumers to make sense of definition types.
+In the case of [`icql`](https://github.com/loveencounterflow/icql), the allowed types are `query` for SQL statements that do return results (i.e. `SELECT`), and `procedure` for (series of) statements that do not return results (i.e. `CREATE`, `DROP`, `INSERT`).

 * The elements of the signature (i.e. the parameters) are not further validated; instead, we just look for intermittent commas and remove surrounding whitespace.
 This may change in the future.